ivaoch/ivaochdoc/docs/ivac2/labels.md

 **AGATE** is optional, you can fill it in if you want but it is not mandatory.

-**next** has to be set by you if the next ground controller is online, otherwise the transfer of label will not work.
+**next** will display the next controller position name or frequency (see NEXT FREQ paragraph).
+It has to be set by you if the next controller is online, otherwise the transfer of label will not work.
 If there is no controller online, you can leave it blank and release the traffic on UNICOM when needed.

 ##Ground Vehicle